 - For example, your rental lease might require you to give advance written notice of your intention to vacate or to find a new tenant to take your place.

 - You might also find that your residential rental lease will let you terminate it if you pay an early termination fee or surrender your security deposit.

 How can you break a lease without paying?

 Now that you know you can typically get out of a lease if you essentially pay a penalty, you might be wondering whether it’s possible to do it for free.
 Often, you can if you “mitigate the damages” of a broken lease by finding a replacement tenant.
 You can do this by either subletting or re-renting your apartment.

 Subletting is when you or your landlord find someone who will take over your lease for the rest of the fixed term.
+However, it is important to remember that it is also different from a lease buyout and definitely much cheaper.
 The replacement renter will sign a sublease agreement, but the agreement will still be under your name.
-You can think of this as a lease transfer.
-This means you’re still legally responsible for any damage or unpaid monthly rent payments during the tenancy.
+You can think of this as a lease transfer to a prospective tenant.
+This means you’re still legally responsible for any damage or unpaid rent payment during the tenancy.
 You also won’t get your security deposit back until the end of the lease term.

 Re-renting is when you or your landlord find a new tenant who will sign a new lease agreement.
 They’ll pay their own security deposit.

 You may also be able to get out of a lease without paying a penalty if your landlord or your property manager fails to maintain the property.
 Your apartment must be fit and habitable, which means it must be clean and well-maintained.
 It must also have heat and running water and adhere to all health and safety codes.